Andy's weekly cafe

 Don’t miss out on the chance to share what’s on your mind!

 End of Course Competition

-Finally, why not download the final digital badge as a momento of completing the fourth and final week of our course.
-Now you have a complete set, you can use the icons in all 4 digital images to help you spell out the names of two different things.
+Finally, why not download the final digital badge as a memento of completing the fourth and final week of our course.
+Now that you have a complete set, you can use the icons in all 4 digital images to help you spell out the names of two different things.
 The following clues may help you: